It’s the eternal question: Can I recycle expanded polystyrene?

 Like we mentioned earlier, the most convenient method for consumers utilizes curbside recycling programs; however, due to transportation coordination and contamination rates, most communities do not have EPS recycling programs.
 But don’t despair, you have a number of options at your fingertips:

-- Drop-off sites - Check Earth911.com to find where you can find polystyrene recycling in your area.
+- Drop-off sites – Check Earth911.com to find where you can find polystyrene recycling in your area.
 Make sure to call local sites beforehand to make sure EPS is accepted and in what form.
 If they do take EPS, most accept packing materials but not food or medical containers.
 Bring empty containers free of tape, labels, plastic film, etc. As you know, contaminants can ruin the recycling process.
+You can also check out the new Home for Foam website where you can learn exactly what the Styrofoam process looks like.

 - Mail-back – If a drop-off site doesn’t exist in your area, you can also use a mail-back program such as the Alliance of Foam Packaging Recyclers.
 Remember to remove all debris from the EPS before breaking it into smaller pieces that fit into a box for shipping.